Skip to main content

 • not_registered: You're trying to calculate taxes in a jurisdiction you're not registered in!

-• reverse_charge: The transaction is "reverse charge" (usually a B2B sale), meaning you're not responsible to collect taxes for it, so they won't be calculated.
+• reverse_charge: The transaction is a "reverse charge" transaction, which happens on B2B sales.
+It means you're not responsible of collecting taxes for it (the buyer will), so they won't be calculated.
+You can read more about the reverse charge mechanism in our blog.

 info